GoZaddy/buycoins_sdk/README.md

    * Perform P2P trading on the Buycoins platform
    * Get the latest prices of various cryptocurrencies in Naira and so on.

+You can find Buycoins SDK on PyPi [here](https://pypi.org/project/buycoins-sdk/0.0.1/).

 ## Features
 Buycoins Python SDK comes with amazing features and benefits such as: